kdl-org/kdl/SPEC.md

 ### Children Block

 A children block is a block of [Nodes](#node), surrounded by `{` and `}`.
-They are an optional terminator for nodes, and create a hierarchy of KDL nodes.
+They are an optional part of nodes, and create a hierarchy of KDL nodes.

 Regular node termination rules apply, which means multiple nodes can be included in a single-line children block, as long as they're all terminated by